 You can also manually remove corrupt cache files by power cycling your switch.
 To do that, allow the battery to drain by keeping it turned on and not charging it.
 Once the battery is drained, press the power button for 15 seconds.
 Finally, charge the switch fully and turn it on afterwards.

 Once done, any software issue will be fixed and you will stop seeing the orange screen on your Nintendo switch or Nintendo switch lite.
-However, if the issue happens again, then it is an hardware fault and has to do with the Wi-Fi IC.

-3. Reflow the Wi-Fi IC
+4. Reflow the Wi-Fi IC

 NOTE: If not done right, you may damage the switch beyond the orange screen issue and may need to replace the IC in that case.
 If you are still under warranty, just go ahead and get it fixed.
 Otherwise, you either have the option of doing the hard reset every time it happens or just giving this more permanent fix a try.

-- Remove the screws and open up the switch
+• Remove the screws and open up the switch

-- Remove the motherboard from the case.
+• Remove the motherboard from the case.
 You don’t want to do this with the motherboard still inside the case to prevent damaging the chassis or the LCD

-- Next, disconnect the embedded MultiMediaCard (eMMC) module from the board
+• Next, disconnect the embedded MultiMediaCard (eMMC) module from the board

-- Lift the EMI shield to expose the Wi-Fi IC and add a little flux to the area
+• Lift the EMI shield to expose the Wi-Fi IC and add a little flux to the area

-- Start heating the IC board slowly and with a soldering air gun (at 400-450 degrees Celsius) for up to 5 minutes until flux around the IC starts to bubble
+• Start heating the IC board slowly and with a soldering air gun (at 400-450 degrees Celsius) for up to 5 minutes until flux around the IC starts to bubble

-- Once complete, clean the motherboard using isopropyl alcohol or using an ultrasonic cleaner to reassemble the device.
+• Once complete, clean the motherboard using isopropyl alcohol or using an ultrasonic cleaner to reassemble the device.

-- Now, you can proceed to test the switch.
+• Now, you can proceed to test the switch.
 If done right, it should start working fine

-However, if you still get an orange screen or no power at all, you’ll need to replace the IC instead.
+However, if you still get an orange screen or no power at all, you’ll need to replace the Wi-Fi IC instead.

 If you are not very technical and don’t want to do the procedure yourself, you can contact Nintendo support for a fix or replacement if you are still under warranty.
 Otherwise, you can get it fixed for a price or just get a new switch.

-4. Get It Repaired or Replaced
+6. Get It Repaired or Replaced

-At this point, your best option is to contact Nintendo to get your switch fixed or replaced.
 If you are still under warranty, there is no repair cost for this and you will get it fixed or replaced in within a couple of days depending on your location.

 Alternatively, you can also get it fixed at any Nintendo switch repair shop near you.